VS Code Extension

 Safe by default

-Binary files detected by null-byte scan and skipped.
-Files over the size limit are excluded with a notice.
+Binary files skipped via null-byte scan.
+Files over the size limit are excluded with a clear notice in the snapshot header.

 Install the extension